MProtoss/Model4TF2/README.md

 # Model4TF2
-my models in tensorflow 2+ with python 3.7
+deep models in tensorflow 2+ with python 3.7 implemented by MProtoss